-PHY 115 TECHNICAL PHYSICS (3T, 2E) 4 credits PREREQUISITE: MTH 100
+PHY 115 TECHNICAL PHYSICS (3T, 2E) 4 credits PREREQUISITE: MTH 100 (Course taught infrequently, only as enrollment demands)

 Technical physics is an algebra-based physics course designed to utilize modular concepts to include: motion, forces, torque, work energy, heat wave/sound, and electricity.
 Results of physics education research and physics applications in the workplace are used to improve the student's understanding of physics in technical areas.
-Upon completion, students will be able to define motion and describe specific module concepts; utilize microcomputers to generate motion diagrams; understand the nature of contact forces and distinguish passive forces; work cooperatively to setup laboratory exercises; and demonstrate applications of module-specific concepts.
+Upon completion, students will be able to define motion and describe specific module concepts; utilize microcomputers to generate motion diagrams; understand the nature of contact forces and distinguish passive forces; work cooperatively to set-up laboratory exercises; and demonstrate applications of module-specific concepts.
+Laboratory is required.

-GENERAL PHYSICS I- TRIG BASED PHY 201

-(3T.
-2E) 4 credits PREREQUISITE: MTH 104 or MTH 113 or Equivalent
+PHY 201 GENERAL PHYSICS I- TRIG BASED (3T, 2E) 4 credits PREREQUISITE: MTH 104 or MTH 113 or Equivalent (Course taught in Fall Semester of odd numbered years only)